 Not all couples choose to incorporate a boat into their plans.
 Some couples choose to have a second ceremony on land, usually on the beach.
 (A second ceremony may be necessary as not all underwater weddings are legally recognized.)

 The beach is also a popular choice for the reception following an underwater wedding.
 Other couples opt for a more traditional reception venue such as a nearby beachfront hotel.
 In this case, usually just the couple and any guests choosing to join them underwater will be taken to the location of the ceremony by boat.

 One of the draw cards of an underwater wedding is the beautiful underwater scenery and marine life that will create the perfect ideal backdrop for your ceremony.
 There’s no need to hire a decorator for this part of the proceedings – Mother Nature has it all under control!

 Here are The Top 5 Must-See Coral Reefs.

 Like all couples, people who opt for an underwater wedding will want photos and a video of their special day.
 Needless to say, you’re going to have to hire an underwater photographer and videographer for an underwater wedding!
 You can even arrange to have underwater music to accompany your ceremony.

 Brides need not worry about giving up on wearing their perfect dress – many couples wear traditional wedding clothing for their underwater wedding.
 Although, there are white bridal wetsuits available for those who would prefer neoprene to silk and satin.
 And for those getting married in warm tropical water, some couples have been known to simple wear bathing suits for the occasion.
-Regardless of what you choose to wear, it’s probably a good idea to exchange your shoes in favor of a set of fins for easier movement underwater.
+Regardless of what you choose to wear, it’s probably a good idea to exchange your fancy shoes in favor of a pair of water shoes or a set of Scuba Fins.